komyelizqa/student-attendance-record/README.md

 ### Handling Various Cases:

-Although we have the condition "The record only contains the following three characters:", we still handle exceptions to ensure robustness in case of unexpected input or data corruption.
-Also we uppercase letters in case of human error.
+Although the condition states, "The record only contains the following three characters," we still handle exceptions to ensure robustness against unexpected input or data corruption.
+Additionally, we convert letters to uppercase to account for potential human error.

-We don't want to make assumptions about student's eligibility, so if we have empty string or symbols, we don't know if student meets creterias for award or not.
-Therefore, we need to make a data verification.
+We avoid making assumptions about a student's eligibility.
+If the string is empty or contains invalid symbols, we cannot determine if the student meets the criteria for the award.
+Therefore, we incorporate data verification to maintain accuracy and reliability.

 1. **Empty String**: